MrCrackerplays/Jorm-Maps/README.md

 ```

 ### Image
-An Image has a meta object containing meta data about where the image is located and optionally options that are passed to the leaflet constructor for the image.
+An Image has a required `meta` object containing meta data about where the image is located and optionally options that are passed to the leaflet constructor for the image.
 ```JSON
 "image": {
 	"meta": {...},